 For reporting purposes, the three ACRF sites and the AMF operate 24 hours per day, 7 days per week, and 52 weeks per year.
-Although the AMF is not officially collecting data this quarter, personnel are regularly involved with teardown, packing, shipping, unpacking, setup, and maintenance activities, so they are included in the safety statistics.
 Time is reported in days instead of hours.
 If any lost work time is incurred by any employee, it is counted as a workday loss.
-Table 3 reports the consecutive days since the last recordable or reportable injury or incident causing damage to property, equipment, or vehicle for the period October 1 - December 31, 2006.
-There were no recordable or lost workdays or incidents for the first quarter of FY 2007.
+Table 3 reports the consecutive days since the last recordable or reportable injury or incident causing damage to property, equipment, or vehicle for the period October 1 - December 31, 2007.
+There were no incidents this reporting period.

 Table 3.
-Consecutive Days of Injury-Free Operation, October 1 - December 31, 2006.
+Consecutive Days of Injury-Free Operation, October 1 - December 31, 2007.